 Jobs and Internships

-Come intern with CCAI, a leading non-profit organization that makes a national impact on adoption, foster care, and child welfare policy and advocacy on Capitol Hill and across the country.
-CCAI interns have the opportunity to work on projects that positively affect children in need of families all over the world.
-Whether through researching legislation and policy, engaging Members of Congress and their staff, organizing fundraising efforts, planning advocacy events, or leading social media campaigns, our interns leave CCAI knowing they were able to make a difference in furthering CCAI’s mission of children belonging in families.
+CCAI is a leading non-profit organization that makes a national impact on adoption, foster care, and child welfare policy and advocacy on Capitol Hill and across the country.
+CCAI interns have the opportunity to work on projects that positively affect children and families.
+Whether through researching legislation and policy, engaging Members of Congress and their staff, organizing fundraising efforts, planning advocacy events, or leading social media campaigns, our interns leave CCAI knowing they were able to make a difference in furthering CCAI’s mission of children belonging in safe and nurturing families.

-Summer 2019 Internship Programs begin with Orientation on May 13, 2019 or May 20, 2019; however, alternative arrangements can be made – please bring to the attention of Carly Wortham upon application submission.
-Further, CCAI can assist in arranging academic credit for your internship.
+CCAI can assist in arranging academic credit for your internship.
 CCAI also hosts fellows and graduate students and coordinates with schools for externship credits.
-For all summer internships, a full-time commitment is required.
+For all spring and fall internships, a minimum 15-hour commitment per week is required.
+For summer internships, a minimum 32-hour commitment per week is required.
+Please note this internship is a volunteer position.

 We currently offer internships during the following three semesters: